 What are the most reputable global companies in 2020?
 Which organizations have been able to differentiate and get the best scores, reputation-wise?

-This ranking doesn’t necessarily tell the companies that are doing the best job tackling climate change or protecting society.
-Rather, it ranks those doing a good job at engaging their stakeholders.
+Just a quick note: this ranking doesn’t necessarily indicate the companies doing the best job in terms of environmental protection or contributing to a fairer society.
+Rather, it ranks those doing a good job at engaging their stakeholders and sharing with them their positive practices – whose effective impact was not analysed.
 As a result, the informed general public has a good perception of them and what they do.

 The Top 10 Companies With The Best Reputation Are:

 Compared to last year’s ranking, the top 10 of 2020 hasn’t changed much.
 The top 3 is still made of the same companies.
 Only Rolex fell from 1st to 3rd while Lego and The Walt Disney, two companies that have been landing among the top 10 for 10 consecutive years, both climbed one position.